Class of 2020

 After visiting Marburn, Alexandra’s parents finally felt they’d found the answers they needed to address her challenges, and overnight their perspective of their daughter’s future changed.

-Since Alexandra began at Marburn, she arrives home each day and immediately begins doing homework without having to be asked.
+AND BECAUSE ALEXANDRA MET MARBURN, she arrives home each day and immediately begins doing homework without having to be asked.
 She is diligent, doesn’t want to be disturbed, and looks for opportunities to work ahead.

 “No longer the homework enforcer, I could finally be a father,” said Kevin.

 Alexandra, who once viewed school purely as a social opportunity, now loves it for the sake of learning.
-She looks forward to continuing through High School.

 With an eye to the future, Alexandra has discovered a true affinity for art and all things design – interior, architecture, and industrial.
 She already knows that she wants to attend The University of Cincinnati’s College of Design, Art, Architecture and Planning and hopes to someday work for Disney addressing their interior design needs.